Volkswagen Settlement

 Background

 The Volkswagen Settlement is a combination of three partial settlements the EPA has resolved in a civil enforcement case against Volkswagen (VW).
 The settlements resolve allegations that Volkswagen violated the Clean Air Act by the sale of approximately 590,000 model year 2009 to 2016 diesel motor vehicles equipped with “defeat devices.”
 VW has agreed to spend up to $14.73 billion to settle allegations of cheating emissions tests and deceiving customers.
 The automaker will spend $10.03 billion to compensate customers who purchased affected 2.0 liter diesel engines, and $4.7 billion to mitigate pollution from these vehicles and invest in zero emission vehicle (ZEV) technology and infrastructure.
-The settlement contains investment to three main pools of funding: funds detiticated to individual customers, nationwide investment in zero electric vehicles and infrastructure, and environmental mitigation trust fund to be distributed to states.
+The settlement contains investment to three main pools of funding: funds dedicated to individual customers, nationwide investment in zero electric vehicles and infrastructure, and environmental mitigation trust fund to be distributed to states.

 The Volkswagen Settlement aims to reduce NOx emissions.
 Need help calculating your potential emissions reductions?
 The Department of Energy has phenomenal tools that can help.